Minden: Geology, mineral deposits and their use

-A source of 10-percentage brine with origin in the deep Zechstein series was pumped in the Bölhorst mine and once used for balneotherapy.
+A source of 10-percentage brine with its origin in the deep Zechstein series was pumped in the Bölhorst mine and once used for balneotherapy.

-The last relief forming age was the pleistocene.
-During the Saalian glaciation the whole region was ice-covered, now verified by lots of glacial erratic rocks from Scandinavia placed for decoration in the town area.
-The Bastau depression, a late-Saalian Weser bed, became a marshy peat-covered area; the peat is completely exhausted for its use as firing material.
+The last relief-forming age was the pleistocene.
+During the Saalian glaciation the whole region was ice-covered, now verified by glacial erratic rocks from Scandinavia placed for decoration in the town.
+The Bastau depression, a late-Saalian Weser bed, became a marshy peat-covered area; the peat is completely exhausted for its use in firing.
 In the time of Weichselian glaciation the glacier did not reach this region.
 In the periglacial climate of that time fine material (silt) was blown and accumulated north of the Wiehen Hills as well as north of the Bastau depression in either small west–east stripes of loess.

-In the Weser depression Weichselian gravel deposits are found and used in gravel pits.
+In the Weser depression, Weichselian gravel deposits are found and used in gravel pits.